PratGod/Mouse-Click-Recorder/README.md

   Feel free to modify or use it and do whatever the fuck you want with it

 PratGod Signature:

   ![image](https://github.com/user-attachments/assets/0b5fa846-5232-452c-8037-c76ade2a3dd2)

-lol btw cp out of all the people lost his undefeated status to fucking Ian Garry, My day is ruined so is my wallet fuck you ian garry
+lol btw cp(carlos prates) out of all the people lost his undefeated status to fucking Ian Garry, My day is ruined so is my wallet fuck you ian garry